Travel Abroad; Service Learning Experiences

 Additional forms for download:

-Faculty Reference – Please print, fill in your name and hand to the faculty member you are requesting a reference from.
+BSN, BSRS, BSDMS and MSN Students download the Faculty Reference form.
+Please print, fill in your name and hand to the faculty member you are requesting a reference from.
 They will return the form to Kathie DeMuth.

-Manager Peer Reference – For RN to BSN students.
+RN to BSN students download the Manager Peer Reference form.
 Please print, hand to your manager and have them return to Kathie DeMuth.

 During January interim students have the opportunity to travel to Aldea Punta de Palma, Izabal in Guatemala.
 The group of 14 selected students will have course content during the fall semester which will increase their knowledge of the Guatemalan culture and the health issues that are found in the city and rural communities.
 The students will work alongside nurse practitioners and physicians to provide educational opportunities to the nursing staff within the Eliza Martinez Children’s Hospital in the city of Puerto Barrios, to set up a clinic in the city dump of Puerto Barrios, and to deliver health care to three area villages of Aldea Nueva, Rio Salado, and Baltimore.